globus/globus-sdk-python/docs/examples/auth_manage_projects/index.rst

     Deleting projects may be harmful to your production applications.
     Only delete with care.

-The following example expands upon the former by adding update and delete functionality.
+The following example expands upon the former by adding delete functionality.
-For updates, the script only supports updating the ``display_name`` of a project.

-Because Delete and Update require authentication under a session policy, the login code grows here to include a storage adapter (with data kept in ``~/.sdk-manage-projects.json``).
+Because Delete requires authentication under a session policy, the login code grows here to include a storage adapter (with data kept in ``~/.sdk-manage-projects.json``).
 If a policy failure is encountered, the code will prompt the user to login again to satisfy the policy and then reexecute the desired activity.

-It also changes the handling of the session error to immediately and automatically retry execution of the operation.

 As a result, this example is significantly more complex, but it still follows the same basic pattern as above.